simp/pupmod-simp-pupmod/REFERENCE.md

 An ``Integer`` of the MB to be used for JRuby options of ReservedCodeCache

-* If unset, this will auto-populate based on function
+* By default, this will auto-populate based on function

 Default value: `pupmod::reserved_code_cache()`